The Clear Edge

 The Executive Summary

-Founders and operators in the $30K–$75K/month range risk $85K cash crises and $240K+ missed growth by hiring on stress; running a 4-test hiring calculator turns midnight anxiety into binary, math-backed hire decisions.
+Founders and operators in the $30K–$75K/month range risk $85K cash crises and $240K+ missed growth when hiring on stress instead of running a 4-test hiring calculator.

-• Who this is for: Solo founders, consultants, and small agencies between $30K–$75K/month who are working 50–70+ hours weekly, feel perpetually “at capacity,” and are stuck between fear of hiring and fear of breaking.
+• Who this is for: Solo founders, consultants, and small agencies between $30K–$75K/month working 50–70+ hours weekly who feel “at capacity” and stuck between hiring fear and breaking.

-• What you’ll learn: The 4-Test Hiring Calculator (Revenue Sustainability, Capacity Constraint, Documentation Readiness, Financial Buffer), the 5x hire-cost rule, the 6-month runway test, and when to bend exactly one rule without triggering a crisis.
+• What you’ll learn: The 4-Test Hiring Calculator with Revenue Sustainability, Capacity Constraint, Documentation Readiness, Financial Buffer, plus the 5x hire-cost rule and 6-month runway test.

-• What changes if you apply it: You stop treating “I’m overwhelmed” as a hiring signal, avoid 60–70% failed first hires, prevent 3.1-month runway death spirals, and convert potential hires into clear “hire now” or “don’t hire yet” calls that protect both cash and mental bandwidth.
+• What changes if you apply it: You stop treating “I’m overwhelmed” as a hire signal, avoid 60–70% failed first hires, prevent 3.1-month runway death spirals, and make clear “hire now” or “don’t hire yet” calls.

-• Time to implement: Block 30 minutes to run all 4 tests, 2 weeks to track hours and prove 20+ delegatable hours, 2 hours to document a role properly, and 8–10 weeks to build from 4.1 to 6+ months of runway if the buffer test fails.
+• Time to implement: Block 30 minutes to run all 4 tests, 2 weeks to track hours and prove 20+ delegatable hours, 2 hours to document a role, and 8–10 weeks to reach 6+ months runway.

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want confident hiring timing without cash crises, rushed reversals, or months of missed growth.

-Last month, I talked to an agency owner making $41,000/month solo.
-Working 62 hours weekly.
-93% client satisfaction. $180K in pipeline.
-Revenue stuck for 5 months.
+Last month, I talked to an agency owner making $41,000/month solo, working 62 hours a week with 93% client satisfaction and $180K in pipeline.
+Revenue had been stuck for 5 months.

 “I need to hire,” she said.
 “But I don’t know if I can afford it yet.”